aparrish/ezi72ulx/README.md

 This is a script that reads in an Inform 7 source file from standard input and spits out a `.ulx` file on standard output.
 In order to function properly, it requires you to have the [Inform 7 IDE for macOS](http://inform7.com/download/) installed in the default location.
+You may be able to use the code in the library to easily adapt the functionality for other platforms and purposes.

 Usage: